omid-b/gdp/README.md

 $ gdp gdp seismic sws init sacs/*/* --refmodel iasp91

 ```
 > **Description:** Similar to the previous example, this command will update sac headers with important arrival information for the purpose of shear wave splitting measurements.
-In addition (because '--hdronly' is not appended), it opens a GUI for QC of timeseries and selecting appropriate arrivals to generate specific copies in the dataset (e.g., 13240081122_SHEY_SKKS.{BHE,BHN,BHZ}).
+In addition (because '--hdronly' is not appended), it opens a GUI for QC of timeseries and selecting appropriate arrivals to generate specific copies in the dataset for phases of interest that the user has chosen (e.g., 13240081122_SHEY_SKKS.{BHE,BHN,BHZ}).

 ```bash
 $ gdp plot stations ./stations.dat --labels

 ```
 > **Description:** This command uses GMT to generate a station map from './stations.dat' that was previously downloaded using command '$ gdp seismic download stations'.
 By appending '--labels', station names will also be shown on the output map.
-The output file will be either './stations.pdf' or './stations.ps' (depends on if 'ghostscript' is installed on the current terminal environment)
+The output file will be either './stations.pdf' or './stations.ps' (depends on if 'ghostscript' is installed on the current terminal environment).
+An optional '--glob' along with '--meridian' (specifying the central meridian) options can be appended to the above command to change the map projection to a global projection.

 ```bash